Understanding KPIs & Step 4

-In 'Step 4: KPIs', you can select and/or create the key performance indicators (KPIs) or create custom KPIs that are important to track for your business, or your client's business.
+In 'Step 4: KPIs', you can select from a list of default key performance indicators (KPIs) or create custom KPIs that are important to track for your business or your client's business.

 ✔️A green tick indicates that a KPI is active.

 There is no limit on the number of KPIs which can be created in Fathom and used in custom reports.
 There is only a limit on the number of KPIs which are 'active' in Step 4, and will display in the Analysis tools and the limit is set to 60 to ensure the tools remain readable.

 You can also arrange and re-order the KPIs presented in your reports.
 Simply drag & drop KPIs or categories to re-order.
-This will affect the presentation order in your reports and analysis.
+This will affect the presentation order in your reports and analysis tools.

 Fathom calculates 50+ standard financial KPIs by default.
 In addition, you can create your own custom financial and non-financial KPIs.

 There are 4 different types of 'custom' KPIs in Fathom:

 Account Watch KPIs enable you to track any account from your general ledger as a key metric in Fathom, allowing you to keep a close eye on key Income or Expense accounts.
 Performance can then be tracked against budget.

 In addition to creating a new KPI, you can also select a KPI which you have previously created and stored in your KPI Library.
 To access your organisation's KPI Library select 'KPI Library' from the top menu.

 Creating a custom KPI